An emerging investment corridor: Hong Kong, Saudi and beyond

 Infrastructure, investment and internationalisation

 Offering a local success story in terms of both infrastructure implementation as well as building traction beyond trade ties, Ma raised Hong Kong-headquartered financial solutions provider, Valuable Capital Group.
-The firm, which has grown to become Hong Kong’s second largest online broker, launched in December 2023 an online retail investment app – Sahm –which has grown to be among the top three apps in Saudi’s domestic market – a significant feat for a non-local player.
+The firm, which has become Hong Kong’s second largest online broker, launched in December 2023 an online retail investment app – Sahm – which has grown to be among the top three apps in Saudi’s domestic market – a significant feat for a non-local player.

 “Valuable Capital Group is keen to build connectivity with an investor base in the market, and to do so, it’s enabled clients to be able to switch between Saudi and US accounts in real-time.”